• Blog

 From EQ8 to Your Cutting System

 Once the wreath was drafted, I knew I didn't want to cut out all those applique shapes by hand.
-So I decided to use my electronic cutting system (a Silhouette Cameo) to cut out the leaves.
+So I decided to use my electronic cutting system to cut out the leaves.

 There were two challenges to overcome with my drawing.
-First, the block is 20 inches x 20 inches -- super big which means lots of tiled pages when I go to do a print out.
-And the applique patches are overlapping -- and I want to be able to layer the shapes.
-So I didn't want to use the trace feature for this block.
+First, the block is 20 inches x 20 inches -- super big which means lots of tiled pages when setting the page size to letter.
+Since the applique patches are overlapping using the trace feature in my cutting system wasn't going to work.

-SVG files can be used by all the major cutting systems including Silhouette Cameo, Cricut Mater, and Brother Scan n Cut.
-This means if I have any of those systems, I will be able to cut out my Electric Quilt applique fabric patches!
+SVG files can be used by all the major cutting systems including Silhouette, Cricut, and Brother Scan n Cut.
+This means if you have any of those systems, you will be able to cut out your Electric Quilt applique fabric patches!
 No scissors required.

 You can learn more about Tech Know Quilters here and sign up for the wait list for the next open enrollment period.